Boat loans for older boats vs. new boats

 Secured boat lenders tend to scrutinize the make, model, year and features more closely.
 A marine surveyor inspection may be required to prove the boat is safe.

-Like new cars, new boats lose value quickly, which makes used boats less attractive for lenders.
-It may be more difficult to finance an older boat, unless you choose an unsecured loan.
-Alternatively, lenders may require large down payments or charge higher rates and fees to cover their risk.
+Like new cars, new boats lose value quickly, making used boats less attractive to lenders.
+It may be more difficult to finance an older boat unless you choose an unsecured loan.
+Lenders may require large down payments or charge higher rates and fees to cover their risk.

 Unsecured boat loans